 You should not run a growth audit if:

-- You are still working on achieving product-market fit.
+- You are still working on achieving product-market fit or growth strategy.
 In this case, focus on customer discovery and refining your core product experience first, and leave this exercise for when you’re seeing reasonably solid user conversion and retention rates. *

 - You don’t have enough users to enable adequate research data.
 For a typical SaaS company, this might be roughly 10k signups and 1k conversions per month, at the very minimum. **